zencart/documentation/content/user/order_total/group_pricing.md

 The customer will now be entitled to the Group Discount you have configured.
 The discount will be shown as a line item under the Subtotal at checkout time.

 ## Other Uses for Groups
-You can use customer groups for other restrictions as well.
+While not ideal, there is the possibility that custom code can use customer groups for other purposes as well.
 For example, the [Invoice Payment Method plugin](https://www.zen-cart.com/downloads.php?do=file&id=131) checks the customer's group and only becomes visible if their group name begins with the string "invoice_".